beyond-the-cloud-dev/soql-lib/website/docs/basic-features.md

 }
 ```

 Then in test simply pass data you want to get from Selector to `SOQL.setMock(id, data)` method.
-Acceptable formats are: `List<SObject>`, `SObject`, or `String` with name of static resource.
+Acceptable formats are: `List<SObject>` or `SObject`.
 Then during execution Selector will return desired data.

 ### List of records